gitpodify/gitpod-workspace-images/README.md

 The home of `quay.io/gitpod-workspace-images/*` Docker images, maintained by @ajhalili2006 from @RecapTime.
 Merge requests are very welcome, through please take them all to upstream
 `gitpod-io/workspace-images` repository on GitHub so we can rebase-then-merge them into here.

-**NOTE TO USERS/CONTRIBUTORS**: CI will be temporarily broken until the Dazzle v2 migration is finshed, so the ETA is maybe between Feb.
-16 and March 2, Philippine Standard Time.
+**NOTE TO USERS/CONTRIBUTORS**: ~~CI will be temporarily broken until the Dazzle v2 migration is finshed, so the ETA is maybe between Feb.
+16 and March 2, Philippine Standard Time.~~ There is some progress on our Dazzle migration right now, but we'll still fixing the kinks and the edges on the build systems.

 ## Canonical Repo